polkadot-developers/polkadot-docs/polkadot-protocol/architecture/polkadot-chain/overview.md

 Decentralization is a vital component of blockchain networks, but it comes with trade-offs:

-- An overly decentralized network may face challenges in reaching consensus and require significant energy to operate.
+- An overly decentralized network may face challenges in reaching consensus and require significant energy to operate
-- Also a network that achieves consensus quickly risks centralization, making it easier to manipulate or attack.
+- Also a network that achieves consensus quickly risks centralization, making it easier to manipulate or attack

 Ideally, a network should be decentralized enough to prevent any manipulative or malicious influence.
 In this sense, decentralization serves as a tool to achieve resilience.

 **Polkadot 1.0** currently achieves resilience through several strategies:

-1. **Nominated Proof of Staking (NPoS)**: This ensures that the stake per validator is maximized and evenly distributed among validators.
+1. **Nominated Proof of Staking (NPoS)** - this ensures that the stake per validator is maximized and evenly distributed among validators

-2. **1KV Program**: Designed to encourage new operators to join the network, this program enhances both physical decentralization (the number of validator nodes per service provider) and social decentralization (the number of validator nodes per operator).
-Feel free to explore these metrics using the [Polkawatch App](https://polkadot.polkawatch.app/){target=\_blank}.
+2. **1KV Program** - designed to encourage new operators to join the network, this program enhances both physical decentralization (the number of validator nodes per service provider) and social decentralization (the number of validator nodes per operator).
+Feel free to explore these metrics using the [Polkawatch App](https://polkadot.polkawatch.app/){target=\_blank}

-3. **On-Chain Treasury and Governance**: Known as [OpenGov](link to opengov overview page){target=\_blank}, this system allows every decision to be made through public referenda, enabling any token holder to cast a vote.
+3. **On-Chain Treasury and Governance** - known as [OpenGov](link to opengov overview page){target=\_blank}, this system allows every decision to be made through public referenda, enabling any token holder to cast a vote

 ### Polkadot's Blockspace